ysunlab/PipelineDog/startFromScratch.md

 ======

+This tutorial introduces a simple example to use PipelineDog Web App.
+You should have some knowledge of the Unix/Linux command-line operations, and have access to a machine with bash (a Unix shell).

 ##1.
 With a compatible web browser, go to www.pipeline.dog
 Visit this web address (www.pipeline.dog) with a compatible web browser, and you have reached the PipelineDog Web App.
 The current list of tested compatible web browers are: Safari (v 10.0.1 or above), Opera (v 40.0 or above), and Chrome (v 54.0 or above).